jasurahmadoff/Basic-Design-Patterns/README.md

 # Basic-Design-Patterns
-Singleton and Builder Patterns have been implemented.
+Singleton and Builder Patterns have been implemented